LiamSwarbrick/Projects/README.md

 I am currently in my third year at the University of Leeds studying a **Meng/Bsc in Computer Science with High Performance Computer Graphics and Games Engineering**.
 I'm just starting my Bsc individual project in the field of Real-Time Rendering.

-Here are some of my projects, I'm passionate about computer graphics and game programming.
+Here are some of my projects, I'm passionate about **computer graphics and games engineering**.
+After three summer harvests farming for plant breeding companies, I shan't photosynthesize any more and am excited to work in software.

 - [My Projects](#my-projects)
   - [Voxel Game in C with OpenGL 4.5 from scratch on the Win32API](#voxel-game-in-c-with-opengl-45-from-scratch-on-the-win32api)